monas0x/TryHackMe-Cybersecurity101/linux-fundamentals-part-3.md

 ## Task 6 - Maintaining Your System: Automation

 ### Cron Process
 Cron processes are those that start during boot, which are responsible for facilitating and managing cron jobs.
-We can interact with it using the `crontab` command.
+We can interact with them using the `crontab` command.
 Crontabs require six specific values:
 | Value | Description |
 |----| -------------------------------- |